 The appliance must be installed in accordance with the regulations in force and only in a well-ventilated space.

 Read the instructions before installing or using this appliance.

-In your own interest and that of safety, it is law that all gas appliances be installed by competent persons.
 Failure to install the appliance correctly could invalidate any warranty or liability claims and lead to prosecution.

 This appliance can be converted for use on another gas.